GenericMappingTools/gmt/doc/rst/source/grdhisteq.rst

 grdhisteq
 *********

+.. only:: not man

     grdhisteq - Perform histogram equalization for a grid

 Synopsis
 --------